jlord/lending-library/readme.md

 Next, create a spreadsheet with the same column headers as [the original](https://docs.google.com/spreadsheet/ccc?key=0AvFUWxii39gXdGxhcjhzYzlBX2pyVFZZU2VjZ3BHZ3c#gid=0).

+Currently this is still set up with node.js, the step below will work when I switch it over.

 _Click on the `index.html` file, click edit and change **line (TBD)**.
 Replace the existing spreadsheet URL key with your spreadsheet's key.
 You'll find that by clicking (in Google Spreadsheets) File > Publish to the Web > Start Publishing, it will then display the key in a window. ![get key](https://raw.github.com/jllord/sheetsee-cache/master/img/key.png)_

+To set it up now, clone this repo, cd into the folder, `npm install` and then `npm sever.js`.

 Commit those changes and **LIKE WOAH** you now have a version of this website hooked to a spreadsheet that you can distrubute however you'd like.